samprakash1410/pychram/notes.md

    a way to restrict the direct access to some components of an object, so users cannot access state values for all of the variables of a particular object.

    polymorphism:
+    the ability of different objects to respond to the same method or function call in ways specific to their individual types.

+day 8: